benallen-dev/rpi-rgb/README.md

 ## Example

 This example will start by fading in to blue, then strobing for approximately a second.
-Then it fades to yellow and starts to strobe red.
+Then it fades to yellow and starts to pulse red.

 ```javascript
 var RgbChannel = require('rpi-rgb').Channel;